illusion0001/switch-port-mods/Master Detective Archives: RAIN CODE/EU [01004800197F0000]/1.3.1/Resolution/readme.md

 - 1440p
 - 4K

-DISCLAIMER: I haven' tested all resolutions.
+DISCLAIMER: I haven't tested all resolutions.
 If there are any errors, please let me know it.